Otis Taylor (American football): Professional career

 Taylor combined with running back Robert Holmes for what was at the time the longest reception in Chiefs history in 1969 when he caught a pass from quarterback Mike Livingston for 79 yards, then lateraled to Holmes, who carried it another 14 yards for a touchdown.

-However, Taylor's most memorable highlight from that season came in the fourth and final AFL-NFL World Championship Game on January 11, 1970, Super Bowl IV.
+Arguably Taylor's most memorable highlight from that season came in the fourth and final AFL-NFL World Championship Game on January 11, 1970, Super Bowl IV.
 After the Vikings scored for the first time and made it a 16-7 game, Taylor caught a quick pass from Len Dawson, escaped a tackle attempt by Earsell Mackbee, faked out Karl Kassulke, and ran down the sidelines for a 46-yard touchdown to close out the scoring with 82 seconds remaining in the third quarter.
-The Chiefs won a 23-7 upset over the NFL champion Minnesota Vikings which, prior to Super Bowl IV, had been dubbed by some as "the greatest team in pro football history".
+The Chiefs won a 23-7 upset over the NFL champion Minnesota Vikings which, prior to Super Bowl IV, were thought of as heavy favorites before gametime.

+Taylor suffered a car accident in June of 1974 that saw him suffer a muscle strain of his neck and lower back.
+Taylor was plagued by trouble with his knees by 1975, right down to having excess fluid in preseason camp that made him unable to run.
+He appeared in the season opener but on October 11, he was placed on injured reserve, ending his season.
+In May of 1976, with the team seeking to get younger, he was traded to the Houston Oilers (despite his wish to be traded to be traded to the New Orleans Saints, where teammate Buck Buchanan was an assistant to Hank Stram).
+He was cut by the team, having never played a down for the team.

 "Otis made my job easy," Chiefs quarterback and Hall of Famer Len Dawson said.
 "If you got the pass to Otis, you knew he'd catch it."
+By 1971, Taylor had felt he was not particularly appreciated for his accomplishments as a player, noting that as "a black man, I can't talk.
+I can't express myself.
+I can't do anything."
+He also noted that he had not been asked to endorse anything, not even a dog food commercial (he also noted himself as someone would be so happy to do one that he would "eat the dog food").
+When he retired in 1975, Taylor was tied for 17th all-time in receiving touchdowns and one of 31 players with 50 receiving touchdowns in NFL history.

 The Professional Football Researchers Association named Taylor to the PFRA Hall of Very Good Class of 2006.
 He was inducted into the Chiefs Ring of Honor in 1982.